Maine has yet to legalize sports betting. That said, the state has come about as close as it possibly could to doing so.

 Other details regarding who would be eligible to apply for sports betting licenses were the same as well, namely casinos, racetracks, OTB parlors, and the four Maine tribes.
 The bill likewise retained the provision allowing qualified mobile operators outside of Maine to apply for licenses without tethering to a physical location in the state.

 Other sports betting bills followed, including Rep. Tim Roche‘s LD 1527 that largely followed Luchini’s bill.
-Meanwhile, Sen. Joseph Balducci’s LD 1404 and Sen. Troy Jackson‘s LD 1405 both kept other details but required online sportsbooks to have land-based partners.
+Meanwhile, Sen. Joseph Balducci’s LD 1404 and Sen. Troy Jackson‘s LD 1405 both kept other details but required online sportsbooks in Maine to have land-based partners.

 At the end of May 2021, only one bill was chosen to move forward – Sen. Luchini’s bill – with one significant amendment: legislators asked that tethering be required.
 This would mean those who want a sports betting license in Maine must be partnered with an existing physical casino in Maine first.